hugcis/hybrid-nca-evocraft/README.md

 ![Hybrids](images/hybrid.png)

-This is our submissiosn to the [Minecraft Open-endedness challenge 2021](https://evocraft.life/) for the Gecco conference.
+This is our submission to the [Minecraft Open-endedness challenge 2021](https://evocraft.life/) for the Gecco conference.

 ## Description